 Air passenger rights in the European Union

-Under EEU and Irish law, you have certain rights when travelling by air with European airlines.
-All European airlines, travel agents, tour operators and all other businesses involved in providing air transport services must observe your rights.
-These rights relate to issues such as your right to receive accurate information about flights and reservations, obligations of travel agents, liability in the event of loss of baggage or accidents, compensation for overbooked flights, etc.
+Under EU and Irish law, you have certain rights when travelling by air with European airlines.
+All European airlines, travel agents, tour operators and businesses providing air transport services must observe your rights.

-You have the right to neutral and accurate information when enquiring about or booking a flight through a travel agent.
-In other words, your travel agent must supply you with objective information (i.e., information that does not favour one airline over another or selective information about availability) when you enquire about flights and bookings from its computerised reservation system until you suggest a preference or give the travel agent an option.
-This mean your travel agent is obliged to supply information to you about all the options available for a journey in the following order:
+You have the right to neutral and accurate information when booking a flight through a travel agent.
+In other words, your travel agent must supply you with objective information (for example information that does not favour one airline over another or selective information about availability).
+If a travel agent is using an online reservation system, they should remain impartial until you suggest a preference or give the travel agent an option.
+This means your travel agent must supply information on all of the following options (in this order):

-- Non-stop flights (i.e., flights that operate directly from one point to your destination)
+- Non-stop flights (flights that travel directly from one point to your destination)

-- Flights with intermediate stops (flights that operate with a stop-over and then proceed to destination)
+- Flights with intermediate stops (flights that operate with a stop-over and then proceed to your destination)

 - The airline that will provide the service (if this is different from the airline mentioned on your ticket)